A change in your situation or your partner’s or ex-partner’s situation

 Working outside the Netherlands

-• starts working outside the country of residence
+- starts working outside your or their country of residence

 Pension or benefit from the Netherlands